hesamteymouri/Analytics-Teaching/Week 8: Predictive Modeling & Customer Churn/README.md

 Some of the key variables used in this analysis include:

-Variable	Description
+Variable: Description

-customerID	Unique customer identifier gender	Customer gender
+customerID:	Unique customer identifier
+gender:	Customer gender
-SeniorCitizen	Indicates whether the customer is a senior citizen tenure	Number of months the customer has stayed with the company PhoneService	Whether the customer has phone service InternetService	Type of internet service (DSL, Fiber optic, None) Contract	Contract type (Month-to-month, One year, Two year) MonthlyCharges	Monthly bill amount
+SeniorCitizen:	Indicates whether the customer is a senior citizen
+tenure:	Number of months the customer has stayed with the company
+PhoneService:	Whether the customer has phone service
+InternetService:	Type of internet service (DSL, Fiber optic, None)
+Contract:	Contract type (Month-to-month, One year, Two year)
+MonthlyCharges:	Monthly bill amount
-TotalCharges	Total charges accumulated by the customer PaymentMethod	Customer payment method
+TotalCharges:	Total charges accumulated by the customer
+PaymentMethod:	Customer payment method
-Churn	Whether the customer left the company (Yes / No) Purpose of the Dataset
+Churn:	Whether the customer left the company (Yes / No)

+Purpose of the Dataset

 Customer churn prediction is a common problem in marketing analytics and customer relationship management.
 Firms aim to identify customers who are likely to leave so they can take actions to improve retention.